 Returning to the beginnings of 3D printing, we find the PLA, a cheap material used by almost all 3D printers, including domestic printers, capable of manufacturing the original piece that is then inserted into a mass of sand and binder to form a mold when heated in the oven.

-Some years ago (2015), when this technique was not yet in common use, ennomotive, an innovation platform with a global community of engineers, asked them, at the request of a client, to propose an innovative, faster and more cheap, to make their prototypes in titanium alloys for the world of aviation, and if possible, also manufacture short series, fully functional, without the economic cost and time involved in the traditional process of manufacturing metal molds for injection or casting of pieces.
+Some years ago (2015), when this technique was not yet in common use, ennomotive, an innovation platform with a global community of engineers, asked them, at the request of a client, to propose an innovative, faster and cheaper, to make their prototypes in titanium alloys for the world of aviation, and if it was possible, also manufacture short series, fully functional, without the economic cost and time involved in the traditional process of manufacturing metal molds for injection or casting of pieces.

 The client, incredulous before a solution that saved him months and many thousands of euros, and that was not used or proposed by any of the thousands of engineers that the company had, commented: "The piece thus manufactured meets the strict standards of the air regulations?
 "The response was devastating:"Yes, and there are also those who are starting to use it, and we can put you in contact with who can make it, it will take 3 more days to transport".